danushkhanna/Student-Attendance-Management-System/README.md

 # Student Attendance Management System
-Simple attendance system project in PHP focuses mainly on dealing with students regarding their attendance and records.
+(Web Technologies Lab Project) Attendance system in PHP and CSS focusing on dealing with students regarding their attendance and records.